dc-mak/NumLin/README.md

 ### Library

-Right now, it's just an Abstract Syntax Tree and a Checker.
-I use [ppx_let](https://github.com/janestreet/ppx_let) and try and keep everything pure functional , returning `'a Or_error.t` for informative error messages.
+At its core, it's just an Abstract Syntax Tree and a Checker.
+I use [ppx_let](https://github.com/janestreet/ppx_let) and try and keep everything pure functional, returning `'a Or_error.t` for informative error messages.

 `State_or_error` is a Error-monad with state as the result-type. `Check_monad` uses it to provide very constrained "mutation" interface to the checker, and attempts to use OCaml's type system to prevent invalid use of the interfaces (see `Check_monad.use_var`).

+`src/ast.ml[i]` also contains the pretty-printing/code-generation for the AST.
+They assume/use the functions provided by `src/template.ml`.

+Parsing and lexing are available for convenience in writing expressions (see the REPL for details).

+Combinators is the starting point of the user-visible interface to this library.

 ### Tests